For years, I have searched for a particular word;

 1) Every people-group has struggles that no other people group can completely understand.

-2) Every people-group has particular flaws that others can plainly see, but they themselves will deny or excuse.
+2) Every people-group has flaws that others can plainly see, but they themselves will deny or excuse.

-While people are people, our two types of sexual hormones, our personal and aggregate cultural histories,
+Our two types of sexual hormones, our personal and aggregate cultural histories,

 So, when we see flaws or misfortunes in others, we look for the reason.